 As soon as you identify a target property, you want to see it as quickly as possible.
 I must stress how important time is at this stage.
 You must see the property and move forward before other buyers enter the fray.
 You don’t want to get into a bidding war on the property, so you should lock it down with a contract as soon as you know it’s one you want to pursue.

-When you inspect the house, your goal is to gauge the approximate cost of any needed renovations.
+When you inspect the house, you aim to gauge the approximate cost of any needed renovations.
 In some cases, no upgrades will be necessary, but most places that will make good rental properties will need some repairs.
-At this pre-offer stage, you are looking for an approximate repair cost and need to account for the big items.
+At this pre-offer stage, you are looking for an approximate repair cost and must account for the big items.
 You are not making a punch list for a contractor to work from.

 While inspecting the property, walk outside the house looking for big problems, such as a missing HVAC unit or the fact that the roof needs to be replaced.
 Inside the house, determine if the flooring will need to be replaced and if you need to paint the entire house.
 You do not need to note small items like leaky faucets.
 For more information on inspecting the property, check out my comprehensive guide on making a repair estimate for a rental property.